Email FacebookTwitterMenu burgerClose thin

 What Is an HSA?

-An HSA is a special tax-advantaged account you use to pay eligible health costs.
+An HSA is a special tax-advantaged account you use to pay for eligible health costs.
 Your contributions to the account are subtracted from your current taxable income.
-This can give you a valuable deduction at tax time and possibly move you into a lower tax bracket.
-When you withdraw money from the HSA to pay qualified health costs, withdrawals are also free of taxes.
-Furthermore, you can invest the funds in the HSA and any earnings accumulate tax-free.
+This can give you a deduction at tax time.
+Depending on your financial situation, it could even allow you to potentially fall into a lower tax bracket.
+When you withdraw money from the HSA to pay for qualified health costs, withdrawals are also free of taxes.
+Furthermore, you can invest the funds in the HSA, and any earnings accumulate tax-free.

 Not just anyone can get an HSA.
-If you are covered by Medicare, for instance, you aren’t eligible for an HSA.
-Other people can only get an HSA if they have health insurance coverage through a high-deductible health plan (HDHP).
+If you’re covered by Medicare, for instance, you aren’t eligible for an HSA.
+Others can only get an HSA if they have health insurance coverage through a high-deductible health plan.
 These are plans that have higher-than-normal deductibles.
-For 2024, the minimum deductible for an individual plan is $1,600 (up from $1,500 in 2023) and for a family plan it is $3,200 (an increase of $200 from 2023).

 HSA Options When Changing Jobs